gfxfundamentals/threejsfundamentals/threejs/lessons/threejs-lights.md

 }
 ```

-And here's our code setting up dat.GUI
+And here's our code setting up lil-gui

 ```js
 const gui = new GUI();